Hi! I'm Garance, a freelance illustrator / feminist blogger / Art historian graduate / avid reader.

-I joined Glose.com, a Paris-based startup whose mission is to build a new kind of digital reading experience.
-As their Community Lead, I met with a lot of passionate readers, authors, publishers, teachers, with whom we continuously brainstormed about how the digital world could help people not only have an easier access to books, but also connect with each other and share knowledge.
-For more than two years, I had the pleasure to continuously experiment, with the support of the team, as I launched the social networks, blogged daily, gathered a community of 30K+ followers on Twitter, set up meetups, interviews and workshops.
+For two years, I worked for Glose.com, a Paris-based startup whose mission is to build a new kind of digital reading experience.
+As an enthusiast early-adopter and their Community Lead, I met with many passionate readers, authors, publishers, teachers.
+Together, we brainstormed daily about how the digital world could help people not only have an easier access to books, but also connect with each other and share knowledge.

-After a bit more than two years, I took another leap: from startup employee to a freelancing activity.
-My goal was to allocate time to drawing, a long-time hobby, and to personal projects.
+And for a bit more than a year now, I have been pursuing a life-long dream to allocate more time to drawing and personal projects.
 As a Freelance illustrator, I have been thrilled and proud to work on projects such as The Scrooge Mystery.
-It's an independent and crowdfunded documentary about the comic artist Don Rosa, who happens to be a childhood hero of mine.
+It's an independent and crowdfunded documentary directed by Morgann Gicquel, with a focus on the comic artist Don Rosa, who happens to be a childhood hero of mine.
 For this project, I designed the visual for the poster and the lettering for the chapter titles.
 I also spent several months doing illustrations for Riddle Me This, a brain-teasing motion-design show produced by Jellysmack.
 If you're into riddles, pop-culture and puns, you'll definitely enjoy the show.